The Apostle's Creed

-Many people say that they believe in God, but we are reminded at the beginning of the Creed that God is "the Father almighty, creator of heaven and earth."
-We are not asked to believe in some distant impersonal "force" (like in the film Star Wars) or even another "god" among many, but rather in the Living God, who has shown himself to be active in history and has revealed himself in the creation and supremely through his Son Jesus Christ.
+Many people say that they believe in God, but we are reminded at the beginning of the Creed that God is the Father almighty, creator of heaven and earth.
+We are not asked to believe in some distant impersonal force (like in the film Star Wars) or even another god among many, but rather in the Living God, who has shown himself to be active in history and has revealed himself through the creation and supremely in his Son Jesus Christ.

-To Jesus's contemporaries the idea of God as "Father" would have been an astonishing almost blasphemous thought.
+To Jesus's contemporaries the idea of God as Father would have been an astonishing, almost blasphemous thought.
 God was perceived as distant from human beings, far above and beyond our understanding.
 Jesus, however, taught that God was intimately concerned with each of our lives.
-The truth is that we owe our very existence to God and in a very real sense he is our Father in heaven (Mat.
-6:9).
+The truth is that we owe our very existence to God and in a very real sense he is our Father in heaven (Matthew 6:9).

 Like most analogies this can be helpful provided you do not take it too far.
-Jesus called God "Abba" (Mark 14:36; Rom.
-8:15; Gal.
-4:6) which is an intimate Aramaic phrase that is perhaps best translated into English as "daddy."
+Jesus called God Abba (Mark 14:36; Romans 8:15; Galatians 4:6) which is an intimate Aramaic phrase that is perhaps best translated into English as daddy.
 Of course human fathers are imperfect and often disappoint us but the analogy shows us what they should ideally be like.
-The important thing to grasp is that God is a person and we can come to know and relate to him in a personal way.
+The important thing to grasp here is that God is a person and we can come to know and relate to him in a personal way.

 Creator of heaven and earth

 We are here because God wanted it that way.
-We are made in the image of God (Gen 1:26-27) and our individual humanity has great value.
+We are made in the image of God (Genesis 1:26-27) and our individual humanity has great value.
 In fact one reason that we were created was to relate to God.
-Saint Augustine, writing in the early fifth century wrote, "You have made us for yourself, O Lord, and our hearts are restless until they find their rest in you."
+Saint Augustine, writing in the early fifth century wrote, ‘You have made us for yourself, O Lord, and our hearts are restless until they find their rest in you’.

-Jesus is God's "only Son."
+Jesus is God’s only Son.
 In one sense we are all God's children but in another Jesus is unique.
-Paul distinguishes between Jesus as the natural Son of God, and believers as adopted sons (Rom.
-8:23; 9:4; Eph.
-1:5).
-In John's gospel we can see the identity of will and purpose between the Father and the Son (John 5:16-27; 17:1-26), a close relationship that was uniquely vindicated by the resurrection (Rom.
-1:3-4).
+Paul distinguishes between Jesus as the natural Son of God, and believers as adopted sons (Romans 8:23; 9:4; Ephesians 1:5).
+In John's gospel we can see the identity of will and purpose between the Father and the Son (John 5:16-27; 17:1-26), a close relationship that was uniquely vindicated by the resurrection (Romans 1:3-4).

-It is hard for us to imagine what God is like, language is simply inadequate.
-But the bible tells us that by looking at Jesus we can see what God is like. "the Son is the radiance of God's glory and the exact representation of his being," (Heb.
-1:3a).
+It is hard for us to imagine what God is like, human language is simply inadequate for the task.
+But the bible tells us that by looking at Jesus we can see what God is like.
+The Son is the radiance of God's glory and the exact representation of his being, (Hebrews 1:3a).
 To know Jesus is to know God in human form.